Toward Jordan Decompositions of Tensors: Abstract

 \section{Abstract}

 We expand on an idea of Vinberg to take a tensor space and the natural Lie algebra that acts on it and embed their direct sum into an auxiliary algebra.
 Viewed as endomorphisms of this algebra, we associate adjoint operators to tensors.
-We show that the group actions on the tensor space and on the adjoint operators are consistent, which endows the tensor with a Jordan decomposition.
+We show that the group actions on the tensor space and on the adjoint operators are consistent, which means that the invariants of the adjoint operator of a tensor, such as the Jordan decomposition, are invariants of the tensor.
 We show that there is an essentially unique algebra structure that preserves the tensor structure and has a meaningful Jordan decomposition.
-We utilize aspects of the Jordan decomposition to study orbit separation and classification in examples relevant to tensor decomposition and quantum information.
+We utilize aspects of these adjoint operators to study orbit separation and classification in examples relevant to tensor decomposition and quantum information.